metko/jose/docs/introduction/README.md

 # Jose

-> A magic php library for building wordpress theme
+> A  php library for building wordpress themes

 ## What is it

-Jose is a php package for [Bedrock](https://roots.io/bedrock/).
-He's here to help you build themes easely, quickly and efficiently.
-So, first, make sure we had installed [Bedrock](https://roots.io/bedrock/) correctly.
-You can use this docker-compose configuration if needed.
+Jose is a php package for wordpress application.
+He combines very well with [Bedrock](https://roots.io/bedrock/) or Wordplate stack like.
+He's here to help you build themes easly, quickly and efficiently.
+So, first, make sure you had composer installed and let's start.
+(You can use this docker-compose configuration if needed).

 ## Features
- - Twig
+ - Simple post type and taxonomy creation
- - Models for posts/page
+ - Hooks implementation
- - Autoloading models
+ - Models auto loading
- - Faster than just bedorck
+ - Easy assets registration
- - Assets component
+ - Guttenberg block creation
- - Easy Guttenberg block creation
+ - Timber integration
- - Easy post type and taxonomy
+ - Clean starter theme
- - No more need to save permalink again !
+ - Most popular wp plugins configuration provided
  - Errors catching with Whoops
  - etc...

 ## Library
 Jose use Timber for managing posts, page and your views.
 It comes also with some tools from Symfony components such as a Finder and a debugger.
-You probably should use a npm package to dealing with assets like scss file and js like this :
+You probably should use a npm package to dealing with assets like scss, browsersync or hmr

 ## Requirements:
 > - Composer
 > - php > 7.2
-> - Bedrock
+> - Wordpress > 5.0.0